Examples of Point Changes

 You may find it curious that a 1500±50 player gains the same number of points beating a 2000±30 player as they do beating a 2500±30 player.
 But, with a standard deviation of 50, P’s previous results have convinced us that P can’t be more than about 1600, so we are just as surprised when they beat a 2500 player as when they beat a 2000 player.
 While we adjust our estimate, we are not going to throw out all of P’s previous results because of one win.

-Note that the values in the tables above were calculated assuming that the player laws are normal.
-While player laws start out as normal, they do not remain normal, although they are usually approximately normal.
+The examples on this page assume that the player laws are normal.
+While a player’s very first law is normal, after that it will be only approximately normal (i.e., approximately bell shaped).
 This and the fact that ratings and standard deviations are rounded to the nearest integer when displayed on the website means that actual point changes may be slightly different (a point or two) from the examples, even if the players’ ratings and standard deviations appear to be identical to those in the tables.